DaveMielke/NBP/b2g/ui/doc/introduction.rst

 * It's represented in braille by either just dot 7 (the Backspace key) or just dot 8 (the Enter key).

-In order to indirectly type it, press Chord-u (dots 136).
+In order to indirectly type it, press Space+u (dots 136).
 This brings up a prompt (see `Prompts`_) with the following header::

   Unicode> U+